OctopusDeploy/OctoTFS/source/vsts.md

 ## Step versions >=6.0.0

+The v6+ steps use a native TypeScript client and depend on APIs introduced in **Octopus Server `2022.3+`**.
+If you do not have this version or newer please use the < v6 versions of the steps.

-The v6+ steps no longer depend on the Octopus CLI, so neither it nor the .NET Core SDK are a hard requirement for these versions.
+A benefit of the native client is that it means the steps no longer depend on the Octopus CLI, so neither it nor the .NET Core SDK are a hard requirement for these versions.

 ### Octopus CLI installer

 As noted above the CLI is no longer are hard dependency for our out-of-the-box steps, but the installer step is still available should you wish to use the CLI in your own script steps.

-<div style="border:1px solid #888;background-color: #ffc;color:#444;padding:5px;">Note: The Octopus CLI installer step is still available, however v6 introduces a breaking change. v6 of the step will install the [Go CLI](https://github.com/OctopusDeploy/cli), not the [C# CLI](https://github.com/OctopusDeploy/OctopusCLI).
+<div style="border:1px solid #888;background-color: #ffc;color:#444;padding:5px;">Note: The Octopus CLI installer step is still available, however v6 introduces a breaking change. v6 of the step will install the <a href="https://github.com/OctopusDeploy/cli">Go CLI</a>, not the <a href="https://github.com/OctopusDeploy/OcotpusCLI">C# CLI</a>.
 </div>

 ## Step versions <6.0.0